ABC Inventory: What It Is, How to Classify It, and How to Keep It Current

 Keep learning about Supply Chain Analytics

-Safety stock: what it is, advantages and how to calculate it
+Cash conversion cycle: what it is, how to calculate and interpret it

 Supply Chain Analytics